-Table 4.15 Device Qualifier Descriptor
+Table 4.17 Device Qualifier Descriptor

-- Note: EEPROM values are from the Device Descriptor (including any EEPROM override) at the opposite HS/FS operating speed.
-I.e., if the current operating speed is HS, then Device Qualifier data is based on the FS Device Descriptor, and vice-versa. - Note 4.15 Default value is dependent on LPM\ENABLE bit in the Configuration Flags byte of the EEPROM.
-If LPM\ENABLE is set, the default value is 0210h (USB 2.1), otherwise default value is 0200h (USB 2.0). - Note 4.16 Value is loaded from EEPROM, but must be equal to the Default Value in order to comply with the USB Specification in effect and provide for normal device operation.
-Specification of any other value will result in unwanted behavior and untoward operation.
+Note: EEPROM values are from the Device Descriptor (including any EEPROM override) at the opposite HS/FS operating speed.
+I.e., if the current operating speed is HS, then Device Qualifier data is based on the FS Device Descriptor, and vice-versa.

+Note 4.20 .Value is loaded from EEPROM, but must be equal to the Default Value in order to comply with the USB 3.0 Specification and provide for normal device operation.

-4.5.1.8 Binary Device Object Store Descriptor
+4.5.1.10 Binary Device Object Store Descriptor

 The Binary Device Object Store Descriptor is initialized based on values stored in EEPROM.
-Table 4.16 shows the default Binary Device Object Store Descriptor values.
+Table 4.18 shows the default Binary Device Object Store Descriptor values.